Influence of imperfections on tunneling rate in $\delta$-layer junctions: Methodology

 \section{Methodology}

 To explore the impact of these defect mechanisms, we adopt a structure of a $\delta$-layer tunnel junction, which consist of two highly-conductive $\delta$-layers separated by an intrinsic semiconductor gap.
 In the open-system NEGF framework, the computational device consists of a semi-infinite source and drain, in contact with the channel of length $L$, which is composed of a lightly doped Si body and Si cap and two very thin, highly P-doped layers (referred to as left and right $\delta$-layers) separated by intrinsic gap of length $L_{gap}$, as shown in Fig.~\ref{fig:TJ_model} \textbf{a}.
-The channel length is chosen to be $L = 30~\text{nm} + L_{gap}$ to avoid the boundary effect between the source and drain contacts, the device height is $H=12$~nm and the device width is chosen to be $W=15$~nm to avoid size quantization effects on the conductive properties of $\delta$-layer systems \cite{Mendez_CS:2022}.
+The channel length is chosen to be $L = 30~\text{nm} + L_{gap}$ to avoid the boundary effect between the source and drain contacts, the device height is $H=8$~nm and the total device width is chosen to be $W=15$~nm, with an effective width of 12~nm for the $\delta$-layer, to avoid size quantization effects on the conductive properties of $\delta$-layer systems \cite{Mendez_CS:2022}.
 We consider three different $\delta$-layer thicknesses: $t=0.2$~nm to approximate the true mono-atomic $\delta$-layer, an intermediate $t=1.0$~nm and the "thick" $\delta$-layer of $t=5.0$~nm.
 The sheet doping density of $\delta$-layer is $N_D=1.0 \times 10^{14}$~cm$^{-2}$ ($N_D^{(2D)} = t \times N_D^{(3D)}$) and the doping densities in the Si cap and Si body are $N_A=5.0 \times 10^{17}$~cm$^{-3}$ in all simulations.
+In work \cite{Lee:2011}, it was found that the effect of dopant (dis)order in the $\delta$-layers is negligible, thus modeling the $\delta$-layer as a continuum step-like doping profile is a good approximation.
 Furthermore, all simulations are carried out at the cryogenic temperature of $4$K, for which we can neglect inelastic scatterings \cite{Goh:2006,Mazzola:2014}.